 If you have an older heating system — regardless of whether it’s a centralized furnace, a boiler system, or radiant heating — then late fall and early winter is the right time to look for signs of serious trouble.
 Temperatures have been cold here in Mahwah, NJ for a while now, and chances are you’ve been running your heater on a regular basis.
 If problems arise, you need to decide whether you should keep the system running until spring, or if you should replace it with a new system.

 This is a good time to perform this examination because — while you’ve been running your heater regularly — winter has not yet begun.
-If you need to replace your system, doing so now will let you enjoy the benefits of a new system all winter, as well as eliminating the risk that your heater will break down.
+If you need to replace your system, doing so now will let you enjoy the benefits of a new system all winter, as well as eliminate the risk that your heater will break down.

 What Kinds of Signs to Watch For